MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 To check if your VNET data gateway is on or off, you can use the status icon on the **Manage connections and gateways** page.

-## Fabric Capacity Metrics Application
+## View and Manage your Bill
-Remember that VNET Data Gateways don't map to a single workspace or artifact.
+VNET Data Gateways don't map to a single workspace or artifact.
 Rather, each gateway incurs a single charge on the capacity that encompasses the uptime of all the other artifacts and workspaces using it to connect to data sources.
-It shows up as its own line item in the Fabric Capacity Metrics app with the artifact and workspace name as _VNET Data Gateway_.
+If you are using a Fabric capacity, the bill shows up as its own line item in the Fabric Capacity Metrics app with the artifact and workspace name as _VNET Data Gateway_.
 In the following picture, each box represents a different meter.
 A meter keeps track of the bill incurred for whichever service it maps to.
 For example, the Power Query Compute box represents a meter that tracks the compute used by the Mashup Engine to execute M queries.

 ![VNet Data Gateway Meters](media/vnet-business-model.png)

+If you are using a Premium Power BI capacity, you can learn more about how to view and manage your bill [here](https://learn.microsoft.com/en-us/power-bi/enterprise/service-admin-premium-manage#manage-capacity).